arasharn/Sensor-Fusion-Localization/Projects/P4_CarND-PID-Control/README.md

 Implementing a PID Controller in C++ to drive a vehicle in a simulator environment!
 ---

-In this project go back to the same environment that we used in the Behavioral Cloning Project in Term 1.
+In this project we go back to the same environment that we used in the Behavioral Cloning Project in Term 1.
 This time, however, we finish the driving task using a PID controller!
 The steering angle is what we compute as the command of action using the cross track error (CTE) and the velocity (mph) reported by the simulator.

 The simulator has been open-sourced by Udacity and can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)